amule-project/amule/README.md

   [translate aMule's documentation][9] to your language.
 * Fixing the wiki. aMule's wiki contains a lot of old, outdated information, that is simply not true anymore.
-One should read through the pages, update manuals and references and remove obsolate information.
+One should read through the pages, update manuals and references and remove obsolete information.

 [6]: https://github.com/amule-project/amule/pulls  "aMule Pull Requests"
 [7]: http://wiki.amule.org/wiki/Translations	   "Translating aMule"